infoielham/NLP-SMS-Spam-Detection/README.md

 ## Goals:
-- Convert text data from unsupervised to supervised and Find the targents.
+- Convert text data from unsupervised to supervised and Find the targets.
 - Develop a predictive model that can accurately classify which texts are spam.